 |Conasauga Road (County Road 64):||Gray|

-Eton, GA is a one red-light town that is less than 5 miles from the wilderness.
-On this site the directions to the trailheads begin at Eton, GA.
+Eton, GA (one-red-light town) is less than 5 miles from the wilderness as the crow flies.
+On this site, the directions to the trailheads begin at Eton, GA.

 There are 3 main access roads into the wilderness designated by their post office communities in Murray County, GA.
 From south to north they are Eton, Crandall, and Cisco, GA.